-Start your own blog in 2019 with this Blogging For Beginners guide!
+Start your own blog now with this Blogging For Beginners guide!

 Being a blogger has many advantages in the times we live in.
 In school it could provide you with extra credits, in your career it could help you in job interviews and in your personal life it could be a great hobby to let off some steam.

-Heck, you could even TURN YOUR BLOG INTO YOUR CARREER.
+Heck, you could even TURN YOUR BLOG INTO YOUR CAREER.

 That’s what I did.
 I started this very blog in 2015 as a hobby, after having a couple of other hobby blogs that I ended up abandoning.
 I was in college and I spent my free time writing about my favorite lipsticks and whatnot.

 It was an innocent hobby that provided me with some free beauty products here and there and that was 100% worth it to me.
 But as I am typing this, I am blogging full-time.
 For a living.
 Isn’t that amazing?!

 Blogging with a different mindset

 How did I manage to make this change from hobby to career?
 I started blogging with a different mindset.
 I stopped writing about what kept my own mind busy and I started writing about what my audience wants to read.
 I learnt about SEO and started applying it wherever I could.

 I remember back in the days of hobby blogging I joined lots of Facebook groups in which other hobby bloggers would convince each other that you should only be a blogger if you genuinely enjoy it.
 You should NEVER do it for money.
 Blogging for money was almost taboo.
 So that was my mindset back then.

 But honestly, why wouldn’t you do it for money?
 I would rather work from home blogging than being in a 9 to 5 office job working for a company that isn’t my own.
 The homebody in me is LIVING!